AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 1. Navigate to **[!UICONTROL Adobe Experience Manager]** > **[!UICONTROL Forms]** > **[!UICONTROL Forms & Documents]**.
 1. Select the adaptive form and tap **[!UICONTROL Properties]**.
-1. In the **[!UICONTROL Basic]** tab, select the [configuration container](adobe-sign-integration-adaptive-forms.md#configure-adobe-sign-with-aem-forms) created while configuring Adobe Sign with AEM Forms.
+1. In the **[!UICONTROL Basic]** tab, select the [configuration container](adobe-sign-integration-adaptive-forms.md#configure-adobe-sign-with-aem-forms) created while integrating Adobe Sign with AEM Forms.
 1. In the **[!UICONTROL Form Mode]** tab, select one of the following options:

    * If you have a custom form template and require a document of record based on the form template, select the **[!UICONTROL Associate form template as the Document of Record template]** option and select a Document of Record template.
 When you use the option, then the documents sent for signing display only those fields which are based on the associated form template.
 It does not display all the fields of the adaptive form.